medikoo/code-file-nav/README.md

 - Write unit tests
 - Implement `> Change mode` command
-- Create multiple files or folders in the current directory with any command that would create files or folders
+- Create multiple files or folders in the current directory when using curly braces in the name
 - Configurable file/folder exclusions (read .gitignore etc)
 - Configurable file/folder exclusions (manual)
 - Configurable default folder to open